rofreg/oculus-space/README.md

 # Oculus Space

-Oculus Space is a WebGl demo using both the Oculus Rift (optional, with oculus-bridge installed) and a smartphone as a gyroscopic motion controller.
+Oculus Space is a WebGL demo using both the Oculus Rift (optional, with oculus-bridge installed) and a smartphone as a gyroscopic motion controller.
 It was created in 24 hours for #HackThat in Providence, RI.

 ## How it works